Architecture portfolio guide

 Web hosted portfolios

-However when firstly applying for a position, and simply sending a link to your work via an email, they can become far less reliable and may even count against you.
+For example when firstly applying for a position, and simply sending a link of your work via email, online portfolios can become far less reliable and may even count against you.

-This is prominently caused by students and young professionals insisting on using the free versions available, which are littered with advertising and/or make it very difficult to physically print copies of the work out …creating a terrible first impression and almost certainly putting you to the bottom of pile!
+This is primarily caused by students and young professionals insisting on using the free versions these websites offer, which are littered with advertising and/or do not allow copies of your work to be physically printed out.

-However fortunately many of these sites also have a subscription based service, that provide far less restrictions and most importantly are ad free.
+However, fortunately many of these sites also provide a subscription based service that has far fewer restrictions and most importantly are ad free.

-Exporting and sending your portfolio via a PDF attachment, is another common method of portfolio submission.
+Exporting and sending your portfolio via a PDF attachment, is another common method of portfolio submission, and one that is normally done in tandem with the above web hosting method.

-This provides you (the applicant) with far more control over its formatting and presentation, and also makes it as simple as possible for the employer to receive and view it.
+This provides you (the applicant) with greater control over its formatting and presentation, and also makes it as simple as possible for the employer to receive and view it.

-You should however be careful to keep your file size down and even firstly introduce yourself to the recipient, so they can expect a large attachment to be delivered.
+You should however be careful to keep your file size down and even firstly introduce yourself to the recipient, letting them know that they should expect a large attachment to be delivered.

 This can be a good presentation method for a one to one conversation and when presenting on the move.
 However as a primary method it falls short due to the requirement of needing the app to view it.

-The best, most reliable and professional method of presenting a digital portfolio is via your own website, where it can be easily shared, found and updated with a range of text, imagery, video and audio.
+The best, most reliable and professional method of presenting a digital portfolio is via your own website.
+This enables your work to be easily shared, found and updated with a range of text, imagery, video and audio.

 For architects in particular it is hard to exist in the modern world without one.